Tools

 What is consultancy management software?

-Consultancy management software is a platform that helps consulting firms manage clients, projects, teams, and financials in one connected system — rather than across a set of separate tools like a CRM, project management app, and spreadsheets.
-The goal is operational clarity: a single, trusted view of the business without reconciling multiple data sources.
+A platform that helps consulting firms manage clients, projects, teams, and financials in one connected system, instead of across separate tools like a CRM, a project management app, and spreadsheets.

 What software do consulting firms use?

-Most consulting firms use a combination of tools: a CRM (HubSpot, Salesforce) for pipeline, a project management platform (ClickUp, Monday, Asana) for delivery, spreadsheets for reporting, and email for client communication.
-Increasingly, firms are consolidating onto purpose-built platforms — like PSA tools (Productive, Scoro) or flexible operating systems like Noloco — to eliminate the fragmentation that comes from managing too many disconnected tools.
+Most combine a CRM (HubSpot, Salesforce) for pipeline, a project tool (ClickUp, Monday, Asana) for delivery, spreadsheets for reporting, and email for client updates.
+Many firms are now consolidating onto purpose-built PSA tools or flexible operating systems to cut down on fragmentation.

 Can I build my own consultancy management system?